Jonze420/StompFlowApp/README.md

 # StompFlow — Android App

 A fully offline guitar FX pedalboard, drum machine, and tuner, wrapped as a native Android app.
-There is no server and no Base44 dependency at runtime — the entire app is one bundled HTML/JS file (`app/src/main/assets/StompFlow.html`) served locally through `WebViewAssetLoader`.
+There is no server dependencies at runtime — the entire app is one bundled HTML/JS file (`app/src/main/assets/StompFlow.html`) served locally through `WebViewAssetLoader`.